browserstack/browserstack-local-ruby/README.md

 ## Additional Arguments

 Apart from the key all other arguments are optional.
-To specify these arguments add them to the input hash for the BrowserStack::Local constructor.
+For the full list of arguments, refer [BrowserStack Local modifiers](https://www.browserstack.com/local-testing#modifiers).
+To specify these arguments add them to the input hash for the BrowserStack::Local without the hyphen.
+For examples, refer below -

 #### Verbose Logging
 To enable verbose logging -